This website is being rebuilt

-Edward McMillan-Scott was a Yorkshire & Humber MEP 1984-2014.
+Edward McMillan-Scott was a Yorkshire & Humber MEP from 1984 to 2014.
 He was Vice-President of the European Parliament 2004 - 2014 with responsibility for Democracy & Human Rights.
 He was not re-elected in the European election of May 2014.
 He was voted a Patron of the European Movement in November 2014.

-A life-long pro-European, Edward opposed David Cameron's pledge to Eurosceptics led by Dan Hannan MEP in his leadership campaign to remove his MEPs from the EU's mainstream.
-They had joined the EPP group (Conservatives and Christian Democrats) at the behest of Margaret Thatcher, and Edward negotiated a more detached relationship while he was Leader of the Tory MEPs 1997-2001.
+A life-long pro-European, Edward opposed David Cameron's pledge to Eurosceptics in his leadership campaign to remove his MEPs from the EU's mainstream.
+They had joined the EPP group (Conservatives and Christian Democrats) at the behest of Margaret Thatcher, and Edward negotiated a more detached relationship while he was Leader of the 36 Tory MEPs 1997-2001.

-He described the Coalition as 'the happiest moment in my political life: Liberal Democrats have tamed the Conservative extremists'.
+He described the Coalition formed in May 2010 as 'the happiest moment in my political life: Liberal Democrats have tamed the Conservative extremists'.

 Edward advocates civil liberties, fair elections, fair taxation, education reform and radical reform of the EU's Common Agricultural Policy.
-He stopped eating meat in 2008 to draw attention to climate change; ‘green’ and heritage issues are central to his agenda.
-He supports EU economic governance after the Euro crisis to sustain the EU’s Single Market – which has created 3.5 million jobs in the UK.
-A parent and grandparent, he campaigned for better child rights across the EU.
+He stopped eating meat in 2008 to draw attention to climate change.
+‘Green’ and heritage issues are central to his agenda.
+A parent and grandparent, he campaigns for better child rights across the EU.
 He is married to a lawyer, Henrietta.